jessicapita/sagrei-cuba/script.md

 ```
 conda install vcftools
 ```
-Since VCF files (dDocent output from previous step) have a lot of erroneous variant calls and variants that are only present in one individual, we need to filter these SNPs. <br>
+Since VCF files (dDocent output from previous step) have a lot of erroneous variant calls and variants that are only present in one individual, we need to filter these SNPs <br>
 Copy and look at the data
 ```
 mkdir SNPfiltering